FTChinese/NEXT/README.md

 5. Handle traffic and database related issues.

 ## **Support from London**
 The FTChinese current team will be able to launch the new Next site on its own, using existing technology.
-However, in order to switch to new technology and use technology developed by FT.com more effectively, we need developers from London to help us with the following tasks:
+However, in order to upgrade beyond the launch, we need developers from London to help us with the following tasks:
 1. Switch to NodeJS on the server side, so that our site can support more active users per day, with the same resources.
 2. Develop MyFT and Subscription.
 3. Streamline our development tools and workflows.